 Since then things have gone pretty fucken batshit well.

-I’ve covered cricket in India, Australia, New Zealand South Africa, England, Ireland and Sri Lanka.
-And also been to the UAE, US and Jaimaica for other work.
+I’ve covered cricket in India, Australia, New Zealand South Africa, England, Ireland, Hong Kong, and Sri Lanka.
+And also been to the UAE, US and Jamaica for other work.

 In the last five years I’ve travelled the world covering Tests, a World Cup, two World T20s, shield cricket, big bash, IPL and women’s internationals.
+I’ve written four books, hosted a guardian masterclass and had my own radio show for a while.
 My favourite meal was a fish curry out of a massive cauldron in Eden Gardens .
 I was once choked (sort of accidentally) by a security guard at the WACA.
 Was called the “most hated man in cricket” by a powerful cricket administrator.
-And I’ve ghost written sledges for a county cricketer.
+And I’ve ghost-written sledges for a county cricketer.

 Now I’m starting to write fiction and non cricket stuff.